Press release by KGK/Torqeedo

 It may not sound so daring in comparison to other great adventure projects.
 But sailor Björn Bertoft has something else in mind.
-He aims to meet ordinary boaters and chat about sun, wind and water in the marinas along the route: Oslo-Gothenburg-Skagen-Aarhus-Kiel-Rostock-Copenhagen-Malmoe-Bornholm/Christainsø-Åhus-Karlskrona-Kalmar-Borgholm-Visby-Riga-Tallinn-Helsinki-Turku-Mariehamn and Stockholm.
+He aims to meet ordinary boaters and chat about sun, wind, and water in the marinas along the route: Oslo-Gothenburg-Skagen-Aarhus-Kiel-Rostock-Copenhagen-Malmoe-Bornholm/Christainsø-Åhus-Karlskrona-Kalmar-Borgholm-Visby-Riga-Tallinn-Helsinki-Turku-Mariehamn and Stockholm.

 Bjorn Bertoft, Skipper:

 Marine electric engines represent a fraction of all boat engines.
-In Sweden alone there are about 800,000 recreational boats, of which about 50% are motorized.
+In Sweden alone, there are about 800,000 recreational boats, of which about 50% are motorized.
 The proportion of electric engines is increasing and there is a huge environmental benefit built into this new technology.

 The new electric pod drive has been developed by German manufacturer Torqeedo, who for several years produced electric power outboard engines.
 Now they are targeting the more or less completely dominant fossil fuel-based inboard market.

-Apart from being able to charge the batteries with the propeller while sailing, Björn got rid of the heavy engine, the tank, the lead batteries, all hoses, tubes and holes through the hull and deck.
-With them, the noise, the smell, the emission, the risk of leakage and the cost of fuel also disappeared.
+Apart from being able to charge the batteries with the propeller while sailing, Björn got rid of the heavy engine, the tank, the lead batteries, all hoses, tubes, and holes through the hull and deck.
+With them, the noise, the smell, the emission, the risk of leakage, and the cost of fuel also disappeared.
 Instead, he installed an electric Cruise Pod 4.0 where the previous drive was placed.
-Now there is only a small plug sticking up, with a cable connected to the engine's control unit, throttle and the two Lithium batteries.
+Now there is only a small plug sticking up, with a cable connected to the engine's control unit, throttle, and the two Lithium batteries.
 His sailboat, a Smaragd, is 34 feet with a displacement of 3.3 tons.
 For boats less than 3 tons, it is enough with the smaller model Cruise 2.0 and one Lithium battery.

 The electric engine is placed inside the pod drive and the folding propeller can also be used to charge the batteries when sailing.
-To the left: Björn Bertoft with Niclas Lindell at the ship yard in Lidköping, Sweden.
+To the left: Björn Bertoft with Niclas Lindell at the shipyard in Lidköping, Sweden.

-"Tesla have kicked around in the car industry on land quite a bit, forcing the fossil fuel car industry to admit that they not only can – but suddenly also want to – produce durable electrical vehicles with long ranges.
+"Tesla has kicked around in the car industry on land quite a bit, forcing the fossil fuel car industry to admit that they not only can – but suddenly also want to – produce durable electrical vehicles with long ranges.
 I am happy to support Torqeedo create the same tumbling development on water.
-Every installed electric drive in a boat is a victory for all of us – it is simply smart, sustainable and nice.”
+Every installed electric drive in a boat is a victory for all of us – it is simply smart, sustainable, and nice.”